MooersLab/annotatedBibliography/README.md

 ## Support beyond text

+Your annotated bibliograpy can be spiced up.
-Display math and tables can be embedded in annote fields.
+Lists, display math, computer code blocks, figures, and tables can be embedded in annote fields.

 ## Related projects of possible interest